 Why Freeze Your Eggs

-Preserving eggs is something women may choose to do if they want to wait to get pregnant until they have furthered their career, if they haven’t found the right life partner yet, or if they want to postpone pregnancy for some other reason.
-As a woman ages, the quality of her eggs declines, beginning approximately at age 32 and accelerating more rapidly after age 37.
-So, if a woman chooses to postpone getting pregnant, freezing eggs before they lose quality could improve her chances of a successful pregnancy later.
+Preserving eggs is something people may choose to do if they want to wait to get pregnant until they have furthered their career, if they haven’t found the right life partner yet, or if they want to postpone pregnancy for some other reason.
+As a person ages, the quality of their eggs declines, beginning approximately at age 32 and accelerating more rapidly after age 37.
+So, if a person chooses to postpone getting pregnant, freezing eggs before they lose quality could improve their chances of a successful pregnancy later.

 You may also need to freeze your eggs if you’re having trouble ovulating.
 This can be caused by polycystic ovarian syndrome (PCOS), a hormonal imbalance problem, as well as blocked fallopian tubes caused by pelvic inflammatory disease, uterine fibroids, or a number of other medical conditions.

-One common infertility treatment, if you have a condition that affects your ability to get pregnant, freezes a woman’s eggs to preserve them so she can get treatment that improves the chance of being able to become pregnant.
+One common infertility treatment, if you have a condition that affects your ability to get pregnant, freezes a person's eggs to preserve them so they can get treatment that improves the chance of being able to become pregnant.